Manta-Network/sdk/manta-js/README.md

 ```
 "manta.js": "^0.0.7-dev0",
 ```
 3. Check out how how to use the manta-js with the following examples: https://github.com/Manta-Network/sdk/blob/dev-pay-sbt/manta-js/examples/asset-webpack-ts/index.ts#L12-L23.
 There are examples for both MantaPay and MantaSBT systems.
+Preferrably run them one by one, and to do so change directory to the examples directory and use:
-   To run them go to the examples directory and use `yarn && yarn upgrade manta-js && yarn serve`
+    `yarn && yarn upgrade manta-js && yarn serve`.

 > If using sdk in a node.js environment please go to [Node Specific](#node-specific)